 12. Turn off oven and open door.
 Leave cheesecake in until slightly cooled (about an hour).
 Then chill cheesecake in the refrigerator 4-6 hours or preferably overnight to allow it to set completely.

 13. Serve with berries, whipped cream, or chocolate sauce!
 Store cheesecake covered in cling wrap in the refrigerator for up to 10 days.

 Why do you need the extra baking dish with water?
 Cheesecakes LOVE moisture!
 Adding the extra water in there is a tip I learned from Sally!

-Make This Cheesecake Dairy-Free!
+Make This Cheesecake Dairy-Free or Vegan!
 You can swap the cream cheese with vegan cream cheese and the greek yogurt for a non-dairy yogurt of choice.
-(I have not tested this, but I would love to know how it turns out if you try it!)
+If vegan, swap the 2 eggs for 1 flax egg (1Tbs ground flax + 2 Tbs water).
+Baking time may vary (may take longer).
+I've had people try this and say it turns out amazing!

 Maple Syrup Alternatives: You can use honey or monk fruit sweetener in place of the maple syrup.
 I haven’t tried this, but it should work out well!
 Let me know if you try it like this.

 Use code "shh20" for FREE SHIPPING off your online nut-butter orders at Georgia Grinders!